UOA-CS732-SE750-Students-2024/project-group-golden-giraffes/README.md

 ## 🌱 Getting started

 > [!TIP]
-> If you use VS Code, instead of opening the root folder of this repo, open the [`blurple-canvas-web.code-workspace`](/blurple-canvas-web.code-workspace) file.

-We suggest opening this project as a Visual Studio Code [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces): just open the [`blurple-canvas-web.code-workspace`](/blurple-canvas-web.code-workspace) file.
+> We suggest opening this project as a Visual Studio Code [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces): just open the [`blurple-canvas-web.code-workspace`](/blurple-canvas-web.code-workspace) file.
 The workspace is configured to use the right linter and formatter, and recommends a few extensions.
 But, you’re welcome to use your preferred editor.

 ### ☑️ Prerequisites